jailop/multiping/README.md

 Write the targets separated by commas, without spaces between them.

-With the previous example, the output should be similar to:
+For the previous example, the output should be similar to:

     100.0%